GoogleChrome/web.dev/src/site/content/en/learn/forms/internationalization/index.md

 ---
 title:  Internationalization and localization
 description: >
-  In this module, you learn how to be prepared for international data formats, and how to plan your form for localization.
+  Be prepared for international data formats, and learn how to plan your form for localization.
 authors:
   - michaelscharnagl
 date: 2021-11-03